 - Determining the optimal route from our fabrication facility to the final installation place.
-Optimal routes avoid obstacles like bridge, low wires, and other hazards, while getting your process skid to the final site as quickly as possible
+Optimal routes avoid obstacles like a bridge, low wires, and other hazards while getting your process skid to the final site as quickly as possible

 - Pre-driving the route to identify and manage any obstacles like tree limb trimming, wire lifting, limits on weight-per-axels for bridges, etc.

 - Working with state, county, and local officials to obtain required permitting

 - Coordinating police escorts along the route and working with police/local municipalities for any required road closures

 - As the ship date draws near:

 - Verifying the route is clear and ready to go